-A teacher may access their registration details including conditions on My Registration on www.teachingcouncil.ie.
+A teacher may access their registration details including conditions via their MyRegistration Portal account on www.teachingcouncil.ie.

-Upon initial registration, teachers are issued with a Certificate of Registration which states any conditions that may apply.
+Upon initial registration, a Certificate of Registration is made available to teachers via their My Registration portal, which states any conditions that may apply.
 In general, conditions fall into two categories: